ZSL Prince Philip Zoological Library & Archives is open by appointment 10:30am to 5pm Tuesdays and Wednesdays only.

 Using the Archives

-The Archives have not yet been fully catalogued, and so finding specific information can be time-consuming.
-A project to list the Archives is currently being carried out.
+ZSL Archives have not yet been fully catalogued, and so finding specific information can be time-consuming.
+A project to list the Archives is currently being carried out and we have launched a new ZSL Archives catalogue and website which will be developed further as we approach ZSL's 200th anniversary in 2026.
+Use this catalogue to find out more about our institutional archives and the history of ZSL.

 How do I search only for archives?